Skip to content

 By

 Imagine this scenario: you're a proud homeowner and you've just welcomed a new dog into your family—or, on the flip-side, maybe you already had a canine companion.
 They are bringing you immense joy and love and making your home complete.
-But what you may not realize is that the type of dog you chose could impact your homeowners insurance coverage.
+But what you may not realize is that the type of dog you choose could impact your homeowners insurance coverage.

+Some insurance companies don't enforce dog breed restrictions, allowing homeowners with high-risk breeds to secure coverage.
 Keep reading to learn more about the often overlooked link between our beloved pets and homeowners insurance, including which dog breeds may face insurance restrictions.

 At a glance: